Deviantcoin/Deviant-Miscellaneous/common/zDEV-swap.md

 Telegram Username: @username
 ```
 ![zDEV mail](/images/zDEV-mail.png)
-The balance claimed with the mail will be checked via zdevseed.
+The balance claimed within the e-mail will be checked via zdevseed.

 ## Last but not least: